Fripe070/TGoT/README.md

 For anyone interested, I'm learning my way around Unity using [their learning platform](https://learn.unity.com/).

+### Playing
+#### Installation
+Download the installer from the [releases page](https://github.com/TechnoShip123/TGoT/releases/latest/) and run it.
+Windows might warn you with something along the lines of _"This app could harm your device blah blah blah"_.
+Press _"Run anyway"_ and walk through the installer.
+Once finished, you should see the game in the Start Menu (_All Apps_ section).
+Just click to run the game!
+#### Uninstallation
+To uninstall the game, head to `Control Panel > Programs > Programs and Features` (Uninstall or change a program).
+Right clicking the game and pressing uninstall should take you there as well.
+Find the game in the list of applications, and select it, then press **uninstall**.

 ### Contributing
 This project isn't a formal game (yet) but rather a way for me to learn, so contributions aren't expected.
 If you do have some sort of suggestion